python/cpython/Doc/using/configure.rst

 See ``Mac/README.rst``.

-.. cmdoption:: --enable-universalsdk
+.. option:: --enable-universalsdk
-.. cmdoption:: --enable-universalsdk=SDKDIR
+.. option:: --enable-universalsdk=SDKDIR

    Create a universal binary build. *SDKDIR* specifies which macOS SDK should be used to perform the build (default is no).

-.. cmdoption:: --enable-framework
+.. option:: --enable-framework
-.. cmdoption:: --enable-framework=INSTALLDIR
+.. option:: --enable-framework=INSTALLDIR

    Create a Python.framework rather than a traditional Unix install.
 Optional *INSTALLDIR* specifies the installation path (default is no).

-.. cmdoption:: --with-universal-archs=ARCH
+.. option:: --with-universal-archs=ARCH

    Specify the kind of universal binary that should be created.
 This option is only valid when :option:`--enable-universalsdk` is set.